Wazed-H/FL-UK-Account-Generator/README.md

   4. Enjoy!

  **Note**:</br>
+  - Password must contain: uppercase letter, lowercase letter, number and a symbol
+  - ONLY USE GMAIL PREFIX so "example@gmail.com" would be just "example" in the config
- I'm not liable/responsible for anything you do with the script
+  - I'm not liable/responsible for anything you do with the script